A Travel Price Comparison for Spain Toledo vs. Malaga for Nightlife, Old Town, Backpackers, and Food

 Is there more to do in Toledo or Malaga?

 Tourists will generally find more to do in Malaga than Toledo.
 It is bigger and it has more sights, attractions, and activities for travelers.
-Malaga is very popular for its nightlife, music, scuba diving & snorkeling, beaches, and impressive beauty, while Toledo attracts visitors for its museums and historical sights.
+Malaga is very popular for its nightlife, music, scuba diving & snorkeling, beaches, and impressive beauty, while Toledo attracts visitors for its museums and attractions and historical sights.
 Toledo is more touristy than Malaga and is popular for its medieval buildings, ancient landmarks, and fascinating history.
 Malaga is famous for its perfect blend of sandy beaches, beautiful culture, fascinating history, and a lively nightlife scene.
 It is also well known for The Alcazaba.

 How is Toledo different from Malaga?